 Global Midwest Initiative

-Humanities Without Walls (HWW) is a collaboration among 15 humanities centers, including the Alice Kaplan Institute for the Humanities, originally funded by a $3 million grant from the Andrew W. Mellon Foundation.
-The consortium was established to create cross-institutional research, teaching and scholarship in the humanities.
-The first research challenge of this initiative was The Global Midwest: to reveal and rethink the Midwest as a key site—both now and in the past—in shaping global economies and cultures.
-From this grant, Northwestern funded 11 faculty/graduate student cohorts with Seed Funds in 2014 and three First-Round awards in 2015 (see list below).
+The first research challenge of the Humanities Without Walls initiative was The Global Midwest: to reveal and rethink the Midwest as a key site—both now and in the past—in shaping global economies and cultures.
+From this grant, Northwestern funded 11 faculty/graduate student cohorts with Seed Funds in 2014, three First-Round awards in 2015, and two awards in 2016.
+To see the complete lists of all 2014-2016 Global Midwest awards and projects, visit the Humanities Without Walls website: https://www.humanitieswithoutwalls.illinois.edu/initiatives/global-midwest/index.html

 Wendy Griswold (Sociology), "Detroit in China: Postindustrial Cities and Urban Representations in the Midwest and China"